|Syriac Orthodox Church||Catholicate History||The Hierarchy||Syriac Orthodox Links|

 |Catholicos Aboon Mor Baselios Paulose II|

-P.J.
 Paulose completed his secondary education from the Rama Varma High School at Cherai.
-After completing college education at Kottayam CMS College and Alwaye Union Christian College, Paulose joined the Manjanikkara Mor Ignatius Dayro.
-His education in Syriac was begun early in his childhood under the tutelage of his father and Kassisso Vellakunnathu Mathai.
-At Manjanikkara Dayro, Paulose continued his Syriac studies under Ramban Abdul'Ahad (later Patriarch Yakub III).
+After completing college education at Kottayam CMS College and Alwaye Union Christian College, he joined the Manjinikkara Mor Ignatius dayro.
+His Syriac education began much earlier in his childhood days itself under the tutelage of his father and Qashisho Vellakunnathu Mathai.
+At Manjinikkara Dayro, Paulose continued his Syriac studies under Ramban Abdul 'Ahad (later Patriarch Yakub III).

-In 1933, Mor Yulius Elias, the Apostolic delegate of the Patriarch to Malankara, ordained Paulose a DEACON at Kottayam Valiyapally.
-In 1938, he was ordained Kassisso (Full Priest), again at the blessed hands of Mor Yulius at Manjanikkara Dayro.
-Since then he served as the Vicar of churches in Ceylon, Madras, Bramhavar (Karnataka), Trivandrum, Parathode and Ponkunnam.
-Later he became the secretary to Metropolitan Mor Yulius Elias and was entrusted with the charge of Manjanikkara Dayro.
+In 1933 Paulose was ordained a DEACON by Mor Yulius Elias, the Apostolic delegate of the Patriarch to Malankara, at Kottayam Valiyapally (St Mary’s Knanaya Church at Thazhathangady).
+In 1938, he was ordained a Qashisho (Full Priest), again at the blessed hands of Mor Yulius at Manjinikkara Mor Ignatius dayro.
+Since then he served as the Vicar of churches in Ceylon (Srilanka), Madras, Bramhavar (Karnataka), Trivandrum, Parathode and Ponkunnam.
+Later he became the secretary to Mor Yulius Elias, the Patriarchal delegate to Malankara and was entrusted with the responsibility of Manjinikkara dayro as its vicar.

 Consecration as the Metropolitan for Kandanad diocese

-On 25th April 1952, the delegates of Kandanad diocese choose Kassisso P J Paulose to succeed Mor Athanasius Paulose (Valiya Thirumeni of Alwaye) the Malankara Metropolitan, who by then had relinquished his additional duties as the bishop of Kandanad diocese because of his old age and illness.
-On 19th October 1952 Patriarch Mor Ignatius Aphrem I ordained Kassisso Paulose as METROPOLITAN with the name 'MOR PHILOXENOS' at the Patriarchal Cathedral in Homs, Syria.
-On 12th January 1953, Mor Philoxenos assumed responsibilities as Metropolitan of Kandanad, the second largest diocese of the Malankara Syrian church, with the blessings of Valiya Thirumeni.
-A few days later on 26th January 1953, Valiya Thirumeni (Malankara Metropolitan Mor Athanasius Paulose) died and was entombed at the St. Mary's Church at Thrikkunnathu, Alwaye.
-After the demise of Michael Mor Dionysius Metropolitan in January 1956, Mor Philoxenos was entrusted with the additional responsibilities of Kottayam and Kollam dioceses.
+On 25th April 1952, the delegates of Kandanad diocese choose Qashisho P J Paulose to succeed Mor Athanasius Paulose (Valiya Thirumeni - Malankara Metropolitan), who by then had relinquished his additional duties as the bishop of Kandanad diocese because of his old age and illness.
+On October 19, 1952, Patriarch Mor Moran Ignatius Aphrem-I Barsoum ordained Qashisho Paulose a METROPOLITAN by name 'MOR PHILOXENOS' at the Patriarchal Cathedral in Homs, Syria.
+On 12th January 1953, Mor Philoxenos assumed responsibilities as Metropolitan of Kandanad, the second largest diocese of the Malankara Jacobite Syrian church with the blessings of Valiya Thirumeni.
+A few days later on 26th January 1953, Valiya Thirumeni (Malankara Metropolitan, the St. Athanasius Paulose) passed away and was entombed at the St. Mary's Church at Thrikkunnathu, Alwaye.
+Following the demise of Mor Dionysius Michael Metropolitan in January 1956, Mor Philoxenos was entrusted with the additional responsibilities of Kottayam and Kollam dioceses.

-In December 1958, the Malankara Syrian Church that was remaining divided for about half a century reunited.
-Mor Philoxenos was then appointed as the assistant metropolitan of Kandanad with Mor Thimotheos Augen I (later consecrated Catholicose by Patriarch Ya`qub III) of the Methran faction as the senior metropolitan.
+In December 1958, the two factions of Malankara Syrian Church that were remaining divided for almost five decades, reunited.
+Following this, Mor Philoxenos was reappointed in Kandanad diocese, as assistant to Mor Thimotheos Augen (later elevated to the office of Catholicate by Patriarch Ya`qub III).

-Inspite of the much publicized unity, peace in the Church remained superficial as those who were controlling the affairs of the united Malankara Church were more keen to use the opportunity to bring everything to their advantage.
+In spite of the much publicized unity, peace in the church remained superficial as those who were controlling the affairs of the united Malankara Church were interested only in manipulating the opportunity to bring everything to their advantage.
 This situation continued for some more years and the Jacobite faithful were generally upset over the exploitation.
-Mor Philoxenos Thirumeni's leadership to the desperate sheep during this turn moil in the Church between 1958 and 64 is most memorable.
-In his capacity as the metropolitan of Kandanad diocese, Mor Philoxenos along with the late lamented Metropolitan Elias Mor Julius, led a crusade for upholding the faith of the Syrian Church.
-During the Patriarchal Day celebrations in Kottayam held on 22nd February 1961, popularly known as the Kottayam convention, lakhs of faithful declared their unflinched support to the Metropolitan Mor Philoxenos in his fight to uphold the Malankara-Antiochean relationship.
-His tireless efforts in that period culminated in the visit of Patriarch Moran Mor Ignatius Ya`qub III to India and consecration of Mor Augen Thimotheos as the Catholicose of the East, in 1964.
-Thus 'Mar Baselios Augen I', the Metropolitan of Kandanad diocese, became the first canonically ordained Catholicose/Maphriyono of the East from India.
+Mor Philoxenos Thirumeni's leadership to the desperate sheep during this turmoil between 1958 and ‘64 is most memorable.
+In his capacity as the assistant metropolitan of Kandanad diocese, Mor Philoxenos along with the late lamented Metropolitan Elias Mor Julius, led a crusade for upholding the age-old faith and practices of the Syrian Church.
+During the Patriarchal Day celebrations in Kottayam held on 22nd February 1961, popularly known as the Kottayam convention, tens of thousands of faithful declared their wholehearted support to Mor Philoxenos in his plight to uphold the Malankara-Antiochean relationship.
+His tireless efforts in that period culminated in the visit of Patriarch Moran Mor Ignatius Ya`qub III to India and elevation of Mor Augen Thimotheos as the Catholicose of the East, in 1964.
+Thus 'Mar Baselios Augen I', the Metropolitan of Kandanad diocese, became the first canonically ordained Catholicose (Maphriyono) of East of the Syrian Orthodox Church in India.

-The very next year, the local church administration influenced the Government of India to cancel the visa of Mor Aphrem Aboodi Metropolitan, the delegate of the Patriarch who was then residing in the Manjanikkara Dayro.
-Once again, the faithful had only one figure to look at, that of Mor Philoxenos Thirumeni for guidance and leadership.
-The holy father's self-sacrificing services to uphold the Apostolic faith of the Syrian Church in spite of bitter experiences from the local Church leadership, was very commendable.
-His guidance was a relief for the faithful who were deprived of a sincere leadership for a long time.
-Meanwhile the Church in Malankara made several representations before their spiritual supreme to take necessary actions to safeguard the apostolic traditions of the Church.
+The very next year, the official church administration in India, influenced the authorities to cancel the religious visa of Mor Aphrem Aboodi Metropolitan, the delegate of the Holy See who was then residing in the Manjinikkara Dayro.
+Once again, the faithful had only one figure to look at; that of Paulose Mor Philoxenos Thirumeni, for their guidance and leadership.
+His self-sacrificing services to uphold the apostolic faith of the Syrian Church in spite of bitter experiences from the Malankara leadership, was really a great game changer for the innumerable number of faithful who were deprived of a sincere leadership for a long time.
+Meanwhile the community leaders in Malankara made several representations before their spiritual supreme to take necessary measures to safeguard the apostolic traditions of the Church.
 Consequently Mor Baselios Augen I was removed from the office of the Catholicate.
 In August 1975 His Holiness ordained new Metropolitans who were elected by the diocesan parish councils.
-Later the Holy Episcopal Synod of the rejuvenated Jacobite Syrian Church met at Cochin under the leadership of the senior Metropolitan Abraham Mor Clemis of Knanaya diocese who was also the Malankara Metropolitan from 1956 to '58 and unanimously choose Paulose Mor Philoxenos for the highest office of the 'Catholicose of the East'.
+Later the Holy Episcopal Synod of the rejuvenated Jacobite Syrian Church met at Cochin under the leadership of senior Metropolitan Abraham Mor Clemis, who was also the Malankara Metropolitan from 1956 to '58, and unanimously choose Paulose Mor Philoxenos for the highest office of the 'Catholicose of the East'.

 |Patriarch His Holiness Ignatius Ya`qub III|

 His Beatitude Mor Baselios Paulose II, on his return to Malankara was accorded grand reception in Kuwait and in Bombay.
 The unprecedented reception at Muvattupuzha testified to the world, how loyal and obedient are the members of the Malankara Church to a Catholicose, validly consecrated by the Patriarch.
-The 'SUSTHATHIKON' was publicly read and 'Oxios' befitting the Catholicose was sung.
+The 'SUSTHATHIKON' was publicly read and ’Oxios’ befitting the Catholicose was sung.
 Many still recall the events and also the memorable speech by Bava on the occasion.
-Since then the holy father worked tirelessly to rejuvenate the Church which had been deprived of many of its churches and institutions.
-At the church delegates meeting held at Thuruthissery Church in the Angamali diocese on 26th December 1975, Catholicose Mor Baselios Paulose II was officially elected as the MALANKARA METROPOLITAN of the Malankara Jacobite Syrian Church.
+Since then the Holy Father worked tirelessly to rejuvenate the Church which had been deprived of many of its churches and institutions.
+At the historic association meeting convened at Thuruthissery church of Angamali diocese on 26th December 1975, Mor Baselios Paulose II Bava was officially elected as the MALANKARA METROPOLITAN of the Malankara Jacobite Syrian Church.

 Metropolitans ordained by Catholicose Mor Baselios Paulose II

-As the Catholicose of the East, His Beatitude Mor Baselios Paulose II ordained six bishops and also many a number of priests for the Malankara church.
+As the Catholicose of the East, His Beatitude Mor Baselios Paulose-II ordained six bishops and also many a number of priests for the Malankara church.
 The first consecration of a Metropolitan was of Fr.
-Samuel of Charuvilayil family of Vakayar, as 'Mor Philoxenos Samuel' for the Malabar diocese at Thuruthissery Church on 26th Dec 1975.
+Samuel of Charuvilayil family of Vakayar, by name 'Mor Philoxenos Samuel' for the Malabar diocese at Thuruthissery Church on 26th Dec 1975.

-On 19th April 1979 H.B. the Catholicos Aboon Mor Baselios Paulose II Bava ordained three more Metropolitans; Yakub Mor Thimotheos, Thomas Mor Theophilos and Philipose Mor Ivanios, at the St. Simon's church, Velloor (Kottayam).
-The other Metropolitans ordained by His Beatitude were Yuhanon Mor Philoxenos on 12th Sep 1985, Thomas Mor Athanasius on 3rd July 1990 and Thomas Mor Thimotheos on 3rd Jan 1991.
+On 19th April 1979, Bava ordained three more Metropolitans; Yakub Mor Thimotheos, Thomas Mor Theophilos and Philipose Mor Ivanios, at the St. Simon's church, Velloor (Kottayam).
+The other Prelates ordained by His Beatitude were Yuhanon Mor Philoxenos on 12th Sep 1985, Thomas Mor Athanasius on 3rd July 1990 and lastly Thomas Mor Thimotheos on 3rd Jan 1991.

 Photo taken soon after the Episcopal consecration of three Metropolitans by H.B.Catholicos Mor Baselios Paulose II